langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 # Quick Start
-This quick start guide will cover how to build a simple chatbot with LangGraph, deploy it to LangGraph Cloud, use the LangGraph Studio to visualize and test it out, and use the LangGraph Cloud SDK to interact with it.
+This quick start guide will cover how to build a simple agent that can look up things on the internet.
+We will then deploy it to LangGraph Cloud, use the LangGraph Studio to visualize and test it out, and use the LangGraph SDK to interact with it.

+## Set up requirements

+This tutorial will use:

+- Anthropic for the LLM - sign up and get an API key [here](https://console.anthropic.com/)
+- Tavily for the search engine - sign up and get an API key [here](https://app.tavily.com/)
+- LangSmith for hosting - sign up and get an API key [here](https://smith.langchain.com/)

 ## Set up local files